phatlanelebo/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that commutes the absolute value of an integer
+ Write a function that prints the last digit of a number